django-cms/django-cms/README.rst

 - Highly integrative into your own apps

-You can define editable areas, called placeholders, in your templates which you A list of all the plugins can be found here:
+You can define editable areas, called placeholders, in your templates which you fill with many different so called CMS content plugins.
+A list of all the plugins can be found here:

 `3rd party plugins <http://www.djangopackages.com/grids/g/django-cms/>`_